 Shuklagandaki Municipality falls on Midlands. with an altitude ranging from 479m (Ch 01+080 of Road A) to 560m (Ch 06+769 of Road) above mean sea level and located between 28° 3'25.27"N and 28°05'18.11"N latitude and 84° 4'17.16"E and 84°02'25.78"E longitude.
 Shuklagandaki municipality falls on tropical climatic zone.
 The mean minimum temperature reaches up to 17.75°C and mean maximum temperature is nearly 30.45°C. The average annual rainfall of the project area is 1459.67 mm.
 The major rivers flowing within the project area are Seti River (Ch 00+980 of Road A) and Saraudi Khola (Ch 02+745 & Ch 06+330 of Road A)., In existing condition, there are 2 bridges over Seti River (Ch 00+900 of Road A) and Saraudi Khola (Ch 06+250 of Road A)whereas one slab culvert in Saraudi Khola (Ch 02+745).
 In the Fiscal year 2072, Office of Municipal Executives, Shuklagandaki Municipality, Tanahun declared 10m Right of way (RoW) for proposed Dulegauda- Lilachowk Road and RoW land is in jurisdiction of Suklagandaki Municipality.
-No extra land is required for the upgrading of Dulegauda- Lila Chowk Road.
-Almost all the land within RoW of proposed road section is in public use since last few years.
-The major landslide prone area land within the proposed road alignments is Kamero mato area (Ch 06+030 -06+375), Ward no. 9, Shuklagandaki Municipality.
-There area 54 eletric pole, one transformer and one Pratikshyala in Lila Chowk, Three Chautara, 36.25 m3 boundary wall and 32.75 m3 stone masonry wall of Tibetian camp within the formation width.
+The land within the proposed construction width is already in use by the public.
+However, due to the narrow road width in a few locations, the construction width of the proposed road has been reduced.
+The main landslide prone area land within the proposed road alignments is Kamero mato area (Ch 06+030 -06+375), Ward no. 9, Shuklagandaki Municipality.
+There area 54 eletric pole, one transformer and one Pratikshyala in Lila Chowk, Three Chautara, 36.25 m3 boundary wall and and 32.75 m3 stone masonry wall of Tibetian camp within the formation width.

 There is no forest within direct impact area of proposed road alignments.
 There are all together 19 trees (Sissau- 18 and Pipal- 1) within the formation width of proposed road alignment.
 All 19 trees lie in public land.
-The major wildlife reported in the project area are Jungle cat, Jackal, Squirrel, Yellow Throated Marten etc. The Dominant bird reported in the project area are Black Kite, Egyptian Vulture, Little Egret, Cattle Egret, Sparrow, Red Junglefowl, Black Frankolin, Common Myna etc. The major fish species found in Seti river and Saraudi Khola are Snow Trout, Spiny eel, Kalabans, Barred Baril, Annandale garra, Copper mahseer etc.
+The major wildlife reported in the project area are Jungle cat, Jackal, Squirrel, Yellow Throated Marten etc. The Dominant birds reported in the project area are Black Kite, Egyptian Vulture, Little Egret, Cattle Egret, Sparrow, Red Junglefowl, Black Frankolin, Common Myna etc. The major fish species found in Seti River and Saraudi Khola are Snow Trout, Spiny eel, Kalabans, Barred Baril, Annandale garra, Copper mahseer etc.